 If you take up a job or increase your working hours, you will still be eligible for HAP if you fulfil the other conditions of the scheme.

-If you are already on the housing list, you can request a HAP application form at the Housing Assistance Payment, Housing Department.
+If you are already on the housing list, you can request a HAP application form from the Housing Assistance Payment Section.
 Assistance under the HAP scheme can only be considered following the receipt of a complete & valid HAP application.
 Please note that arrears are not paid under the scheme.

 The Equal Status Acts 2000–2015 apply to lettings and accommodation.
 Landlords cannot discriminate against potential tenants on grounds of gender, civil status, family status, sexual orientation, religion, age, disability, race or membership of the Traveller community.